ornfelt/OpenJKDF2/README.md

 2. Use CMake GUI to generate build files.

-3. Try to build in Debug.
+3. Build in Release should succeed.
+If you want debug configuration.
+Try this: try to build in Debug.
 Some stuff will fail...

 4. Build in Release to generate required DLL's (or build them manually / change target DLL's).